What is necrotizing pancreatitis?

 If your health is stable, your healthcare provider may delay these treatments for a few weeks.
 That’s because the risk of complications decreases when it’s done later.
 But if you are very sick, you may need emergency treatment to remove the dead, infected part of your pancreas.

-What are the complications of necrotizing pancreatitis?
+What are the possible complications of necrotizing pancreatitis?

 The main complication is infection.
 It affects many people with NP.
 This is more likely to happen 2 to 3 weeks after NP first appears.